jsuchenia/elasticsearch-prometheus-metrics/README.md

     summary="NonHealthy cluster on {{$labels.instance}}"
   }
 ```
-Few rules that we use are located in `elasticsearch.rule` file.
+Few rules that we use are located in rules file:
+* Prometheus 1.X version: `elastic-rules.v1.rule`
+* Prometheus 2.X version: `elastic-rules.v2.yml`

 ## Supported versions
 * 6.1.1